nearmap/libddog/README.md

 - What dimensions do we filter on?
 - What dimensions do we group by?

 You can structure your code to answer these questions where it most makes sense, depending on what the code is responsible for.
 A function that applies a particular filter to queries (eg. a template variable) can apply it consistently to any number of queries.
-This is how we can achieve consistency:
+This is how we can achieve consistency on our dashboards:

 ```python
 def apply_tmpl_var_to_all(queries):